catlikeflyer/airfacts/README.md

 # Airfacts API
 This is a simple API that allows you to retrieve information about airports and airlines.

+# Background
+The project originates from my interest in aviation and to try and an attempt to have accesible data related to aviation facts.
+There are some robust APIs, although they are available not for free.
+By using FastAPI and a Neo4j database, this project serves as an open-source alternative to be able to retrieve information about airports and airlines and routes.

 ## Database installation
 The project uses a Neo4j database.
 To run the database, you need to have Docker installed.
 To run the database, run the following command: